jwstegemann/fritz2/www/src/pages/docs/40_StoreCreation.md

 mighty concept: `Store`s.

 A store stores all your data for running an application; no matter if it is domain data or UI state.
-In contrast to other approaches, there might be an arbitrary number of stores, which you can connect to handle the overall state together.
+In contrast to other approaches, there might be an arbitrary number of stores which you can connect to handle the overall state together.

-Before we start, let us recap some model types, that are used for some upcoming examples:
+Before we start, let us recap some of the model types used for upcoming examples:
 ```kotlin
 // example of some value type
 enum class Interest {